 Joking aside, Octavian did well for his first soccer game.
 With tons of encouragement from his coach and dad and me (and equal amounts of bribery for awesome snacks and an after soccer play date) he even got in the game a kicked the ball a few times before getting discouraged/annoyed/plowed down/unmotivated and resuming his flower picking or team switching (he liked to go over and sit with the other team?).

 But, here’s the thing.
 I wasn’t going to feed my kid…rubbish.
-The ingredients needed to be ligit.
+The ingredients need to be legit.

 So, upon further inspection here’s some important info about the meat from Lorissa’s Kitchen,

-Since I also promised him a little post-soccer playdate, I thought it would be fun to incorporate our new favorite snack in a kid friendly Charcuterie Board.
+Since I also promised him a little post-soccer playdate, I thought it would be fun to incorporate our new favorite snack in a kid-friendly Charcuterie Board.
 Instead of fancy (expensive) meats that go bad when they sit out for too long, I added several varieties of Lorissa’s Kitchen meat snacks.
-Those who eat meat my have some, and those who don’t can eat something else.
+Those who eat meat may have some, and those who don’t can eat something else.

-You guys, the kids went crazy when they saw it (and so did the adults 😉
+You guys, the kids went crazy when they saw this super fun and bright Kid-Friendly Charcuterie Board (and so did the adults 😉

 - 2-3 bags Lorissa's Kitchen meat snacks